tao-l/CS262_replication/README.md

 * When the leader crashes and a new leader needs to be elected, some servers cannot be elected because they may have not received all the commited requests due to network delay.
 We must choose a server with the "latest" log.

 * When a leader is disconnected with other servers, it may add several commands to its log and cannot commit to them.
 Then, a new leader may be elected among other servers.
-Then, the previous leader has to become a follower and removes the commited commands in its log.
+Then, the previous leader has to become a follower and removes the committed commands in its log.

 * ...

-We mention these details only to illustrate the difficulty of the problem.
-One should read the [original paper](https://raft.github.io/raft.pdf) (or other resources) for the full details of the algorithm.
+We mention the above examples only to illustrate the difficulties of the problem and importance of details.
+One should read the [original paper](https://raft.github.io/raft.pdf) (or other resources) for the full description of the RAFT algorithm.

-### Code structure
+### Design Decision and Code Structure
+#### Server
 Each of our server (an `ChatServiceServicer` object in `server.py`) contains two components:

 * a state machine `state_machine` (which is a `ChatStateMachine` object defined in `state_machine.py`), and